Standard on Rodent Identification

 Ear Tagging

 A) Advantages - Ear tags are inexpensive and are fairly easy to apply.
 This method does not require the use of anesthesia.
 Tagging can be done quickly and does not seem to cause pain and only minor distress.
+Alternative ear tags are often smaller than traditional ear tags and may provide integration with colony and/or data management software.

 B) Disadvantages - Tags can fall out if not applied properly.
 They can also be lost if ears are ripped or torn in strains that fight.
 Different sized tags are available for different species.
-Tags are relatively heavy for weanlings and may cause young mice to tilt their head even when the proper sized tag is applied or cause the ear pinna to fold over if placed too high.
+Traditional metal ear tags are relatively heavy for weanlings and may cause young mice to tilt their head even when the proper sized tag is applied or cause the ear pinna to fold over if placed too high.
 Some strains are prone to scratching the tagged area which can lead to infection, hematomas, and granulomas.
 Cancer-prone strains can develop tumors around the ear tags resulting in undesired study endpoints.
-Division of Comparative Medicine (DCM) Veterinary Services have also reported seeing tag reactions with masses developing on ear pinna.
+DCM Veterinary Services have also reported seeing tag reactions with masses developing on ear pinna.
 Other issues seen have been folded pieces of ear pinna within the tag, body tissue included in the ear tag due to being placed too close to the base of the ear, and ear tags placed too close to the center of the ear.
 Therefore, it is important to remember that incorrect placement of ear tags can lead to health issues that can affect both the overall health of the animals as well as the study results.

 Ear Tag Location